The Essentials of a Successful Digital Transformation Strategy

 by Jack Calhoun, on Sep 11, 2020 1:27:23 PM

 The tools for digital transformation are available to every organization and are more accessible at lower costs through “as-a-service” subscription models than ever before.
-Everything from hosting, to website development, to core transaction systems, to data mining and AI are all at any company’s fingertips with scalable pricing models and self-service setup.
+Nearly all digital transformation essentials from hosting, to website development, to core transaction systems, to data mining and AI are at any company’s fingertips with scalable pricing models and self-service setup.
 With this level of accessibility and affordability, why are some companies succeeding at digital transformation while most are failing?

 A recent Forbes Survey showed a staggering 70% of digital transformations fail.
 Although most companies and executives know how crucial it is to evolve with technology and create digital processes and solutions, taking theory and turning it into action is an entirely different story.